coldfumonkeh/coldfumonkeh.github.io/_posts/2019-10-03-adobe-coldfusion-summit-2019.md

 1:30pm was spent listening to George Murphy give his talk "Shut the door to vulnerabilities in your code with these tools".

-CodeChecker is a tool I have used and still used to this day, but I haven't as of yet used [Pete Freitag](https://www.petefreitag.com)'s [Fixinator](https://fixinator.app/) tool yet.
+[CodeChecker](https://forgebox.io/view/CodeChecker) is a tool I have used and still used to this day, but I haven't as of yet used [Pete Freitag](https://www.petefreitag.com)'s [Fixinator](https://fixinator.app/) tool.
 I'm certainly going to be checking that one out very soon!

 2:45pm and time for a presentation from a member of the Adobe team; Uday Ogra's "[Angularjs + Reactjs + Vuejs] + CF - Integrating modern day JS frameworks with ColdFusion".